FelixLabelle/felixlabelle.github.io/drafts/fun_with_words_nyt_connections.md

-# Fun With Words: NYT Connections Part 1
+# Fun With Words: NYT Connections

 NLP isn't all business, it can be fun too.
 I enjoy word puzzles from time to time, like NYT Connections.
 It is a game where you try to group 16 words into 4 groups of 4, each with different themes.
 There are 4 difficulties of themes, easiest -> hardest.